andyatkinson/blog/_posts/2019-08-07-ideal-coworking-spot-remote-programmer.md

 #### Summary

-My ideal facility as described above, a quiet work area, affordable prices even for part-time members, adjustable chairs and desks, big monitors, good coffee and lunch places in walking distance, and public transit access, is a big list and frankly is a unicorn coworking space that I have yet to find.
+My ideal facility as described above, a quiet work area, affordable prices even for part-time members, adjustable chairs and desks, big monitors, good coffee and lunch places in walking distance, and public transit access, is frankly a unicorn that I have yet to find.

 Lately I have been working from home exclusively, being fortunate to live in a walkable neighborhood, and being able to spend even more time with my family.

 Despite some non-ideal conditions, coworking spaces are popular and are something I will continue to utilize.
 They have been a great way for me to meet new people, make some new friends and participate in my local community.
-And even get some work done.
+And even get some work done 😎.

 What are your favorite coworking places and why?